cloudify-cosmo/docs.getcloudify.org/content/working_with/official_plugins/Infrastructure/aws.md

   * `resource_config`: A dictionary with required and common parameters to the resource's create or put call.
 The `kwargs` key accepts any supported AWS API method arguments.
 This call usually happens in the `cloudify.interfaces.lifecycle.configure` operation.
   * `use_external_resource`: Boolean.
 The default value is `false`.
 Set to `true` if the resource already exists.
   * `resource_id`: The ID of an existing resource in AWS.
 Required if `use_external_resource` is `true`.
+  * `cloudify_tagging`: Boolean.
+The default value is `false`.
+Set to `true` in order to automaticly add a Name & CreatedBy tags to EC2, EKS, ELB nodes.

 # Node Types